wgxcodersdc/python-community/first_timers_guide.md

-# WWCDC Python Study Group first timer's guide
+# WGXCDC Python Study Group first timer's guide

 If you are brand new to Python, we recommend coming to the first meeting of the month which is First-Timers Night.
 You are welcome to come any week, but that first Thursday will always cater to beginners.